 Because it’s a relatively new diagnosis, researchers are not sure exactly what causes PDA.
 However, it does appear to have a strong connection with autism spectrum disorders.

 Since it is linked to autism spectrum disorders, it makes sense that PDA would be caused by a combination of genetic and environmental factors.
-According to the National Institute of Neurological Disorders and Stroke, this list includes chromosomal abnormalities, tumor growth, and exposure to pollutants early in life, all of which can influence a person’s brain development.
+According to the National Institute of Health, this list includes chromosomal abnormalities, tumor growth, and exposure to pollutants early in life, all of which can influence a person’s brain development.

 Despite its similarities, PDA is also different from other types of autism spectrum disorders in certain ways.
 For example, PDA appears to affect boys and girls at similar rates, according to this article published by Global Studies of Childhood (boys are more likely to be diagnosed with ASD than girls).